 Her research inspired a series of increasingly abstract, blues-themed paintings.
 Back Water (1946), inspired by Bessie Smith's "Backwater Blues," is more figurative and literal in its approach than the paintings that followed.
 By 1947, Piper had adopted the Picasso-influenced, flat, geometric style seen in Slow Down, Freight Train and The Death of Bessie Smith (pictured right).

-In the 1950s, out of financial necessity, she became a textile designer.
-For nearly thirty years, she worked as Rose Ransier, designing knit fabrics.
-The American public took note of her work in the fall of 1947 when she gave her first solo exhibition titled Blues and Negro Folk Songs at the Roko Gallery in New York.
+In the 1950s, she became a textile designer out of financial necessity.
+She worked as Rose Ransier for nearly thirty years, designing knit fabrics.
+The American public noted her work in the fall of 1947 when she gave her first solo exhibition titled Blues and Negro Folk Songs at the Roko Gallery in New York.
 The exhibition featured 14 paintings based on folk and blues songs.
-The show was very successful and was lauded by art critics; due to its resounding success, the show was held over for an extra week, and the vast majority of the paintings were sold.
+The show was very successful and was lauded by art critics; due to its resounding success, it was held over for an extra week, and the vast majority of the paintings were sold.
 At the time, Piper was one of only four Black abstract painters who had solo shows in New York.

 After retiring from textile design, she resumed painting and exhibiting in the 1980s.
 This time she adopted a new style, influenced by her years in textile design.
 Instead of semi-abstraction and a subdued, melancholy palette, the later paintings combined meticulous attention to detail and bright acrylics.
-As influences, she cited Flemish School painters Hans Memling and Jan van Eyck and the medieval Book of Hours tradition.
+She cited Flemish School painters Hans Memling and Jan van Eyck and the medieval Book of Hours tradition as influences.
 She still drew inspiration from Black music, and her sense of political purpose had not changed.
 In 1989 she had a solo exhibition in New York, sponsored by the Phelps Stokes Fund.